 The inside of the projection dome was plastered to perfection with a very smooth and light plaster.
-Using the smooth inner roof surface as a screen optimized the screen size; traditional planetaria made use of an expensive aluminium screen taking up a lot of surface projection precious and causing a lot of dust to build up.
+Using the smooth inner roof surface as a screen optimized the screen size; traditional planetaria made use of an expensive aluminium screen taking up a lot of precious projection surface and causing a lot of dust to build up.